Myra Wolfgang: Early life and family

-Myra (Komaroff) Wolfgang was born in Montreal, Quebec, Canada in May 1914 to Jewish Eastern European Immigrants.
-Her parents, Abraham and Ida Komaroff, raised her and her two siblings in a politically liberal environment that valued independent thinking and their Jewish culture.
-Her parents did not emphasize religion, and chose to marry in Montreal's labor temple rather than a synagogue.
-Wolfgang was often quoted as saying she was "a union-made union maid."
+Myra K. Komaroff was born in May 1914 in Montreal, Quebec, to Lithuanian Jewish immigrants.
+Her parents, Abraham and Ida Komaroff (née Ipp), raised her and her two siblings in a politically engaged environment that valued independent thinking and their Jewish culture.
+Her parents did not emphasize religion and chose to marry in Montreal's labour temple, rather than a synagogue.
+Wolfgang often said she was "a union-made union maid".

 In 1915, the family moved to Detroit, where her father started a business selling real estate.
-After World War I he opened an office in downtown Detroit and the family moved to a larger home on Westminster Avenue.
-After making her way through the Detroit school system, Myra went to study commercial art and interior design at the Carnegie Institute of Technology.
-One year later, the Great Depression hit.
-This made continuing her education impossible.
+After World War I, he opened an office in downtown Detroit and the family moved to a larger home on Westminster Avenue.
+After making her way through the Detroit school system, Wolfgang studied commercial art and interior design at the Carnegie Institute of Technology.
+One year later, the Great Depression hit, making it impossible for Wolfgang to continue her education.
 In the summer of 1932, Wolfgang returned to Detroit to live with her family.